Photos of home being torn down: Shane Wm. Edwards

 Edith Knowlton 1969

 The house had been left abandoned for a number of years and someone told me the interior looked exactly like a horror film.
-Dump’s personal thoughts were that a few councilmen did not get along with the Findlays.
-So when an application for planning was put in, which would utterly destroy the founding Findlay house, they were only to happy to pass it.
-Then, it was the rot that the house suffered.
+Then, it was the rot that made the house suffer.

 It has been said that the stone from the house was sold to Cohen and Cohen in Ottawa with 2 skids of said stone kept here.
 It seems it is “lost” somewhere on one of our town lots– sitting there in case we need it.
 Need it?
 Should there not be some sort of monument built from it, rather than let the stone sit there and waste away similar to the fate of that beloved home?
 I was told by the Manor management that they do not own the empty lot.
 A terrible waste of a one-time beautiful home.